 Animism is an experience of reality rather than a belief.
-Because this experience is shared by many cultures across the globe and over millennia there is great diversity.
-One belief or opinion that may be shared in common is the idea that life is sacred and ought to be respected.
-Some animists revere ancestors of blood, land and/or spirit.
+Because this experience is shared by many cultures across the globe and over millennia there is great diversity in thought and praxis.
+One belief or opinion that seems to be shared by many is the idea that life itself ought to be respected.

-Does animism have a sacred text or holy book?
+Does animism have a god, sacred text or place of worship?

 What are the symbols of animism?

 The personal symbols of animism are as varied as the people participating.

 Animists who also identify as neo-pagans celebrate solstice and equinox events.
 Animists who identify as religious celebrate the events of their traditions.
 Atheist animists may celebrate secular holidays.

 Because animism is a global experience and dates to prehistory there is a great diversity of practice.
 Some animists honour their ancestors.
 Neo-pagan animists celebrate solstice and equinox periods.
 Religious animists celebrate the practices of their tradition.
 Generally speaking, animism is a DIY affair: a genuine, personal connection and participation with the world.
 Practice can include meditation, mindfulness, creating art, going on pilgrimages, engaging in magical acts and so much more.
 One is limited only by one’s imagination.
 One of the purposes of Anima Monday is to offer animism exercises designed to inspire new ways to connect with the world.